 Then you’ll need to go to WPForms » Entries.
 From here, be sure to select the name of the form you’d like to see entries for.

-If form abandonment lead capture has been enabled for the form you select, you’ll see a Status column.
+If form abandonment lead capture has been enabled for the form you select, you’ll see a Type column.
 In this column, entries will be labeled Abandoned when applicable.

 Sending Abandoned Form Emails

 In addition to saving abandoned entries to your site, you can send out automatic notification emails when a form has been abandoned.
 This enables you to quickly follow up with potential leads.

 You can send out as many emails as you’d like when a form is abandoned.
 For example, you could automatically send an email to the user who abandoned the form as well as to your sales manager, who can coordinate a follow-up call or email.

 To set up an abandoned form email, go to Settings » Notifications in the form builder.
 Then scroll to the bottom of the settings for the notification email you want to send when a user abandons a form.

 From here, toggle on the option labeled Enable for abandoned forms entries.